caiohamamura/radarBoxplot-R/README.md

  - `data`: the data frame which the formula refers to.

 ### Additional optional arguments
- - `plot.median`: boolean value to flag if median should be plotted: Default FALSE
  - `use.ggplot2`: if ggplot2 are available it will use ggplot for plotting: Default FALSE
  - `mfrow`: mfrow argument for defining the subplots nrows and ncols: Default will calculate the minimum square
  - `oma`: outer margins of the subplots: Default c(5,4,0,0) + 0.1